Inheritance Tax

 1. Minimizing taxes for recipients

-An important point to consider regarding the assets you gift, is that your cost basis will transfer over to the recipient.
-So, if that asset has appreciated in value significantly prior to the gift, the recipient could incur the substantial taxable gain when selling that asset.
+An important point to consider regarding the assets you gift is that your cost basis will transfer over to the recipient.
+So, if that asset has appreciated in value significantly prior to the gift, the recipient could incur a substantial taxable gain when selling that asset.
 Highly appreciated assets that are received as part of an estate, on the other hand, generally get a “step up” in basis, which means a taxable gain could be avoided if the asset is sold soon after being received.

 1. What if your estate is worth more than the lifetime exemption?